wong2/chatgpt-google-extension/README.md

 ### Local Install

-1. Download the zip file from [Github releases](https://github.com/wong2/chat-gpt-google-extension/releases)
+1. Download the `build.zip` file from [Github releases](https://github.com/wong2/chat-gpt-google-extension/releases)
 2. Unzip the file
 3. In Chrome/Edge go to the extensions page (`chrome://extensions` or `edge://extensions`).
 4. Enable Developer Mode.